13 Behavioral Interview Questions & Answers: Guide, How To Answer

 This technique is used to draft an extremely comprehensive answer that is easy for the hiring manager to understand while also providing all of the necessary information without ranting.
 Meaning, there's more efficiency in your answer, causing you to appear more professional and confident in your delivery.

-13 Best Behavioral Interview Questions and Example Answers
+13 Best Behavioral Interview Questions And Answers

 1. Can you give me an example of how you set goals for yourself?